Mixture Distribution: Definition and Examples

 What is a Mixture Distribution?

-The distributions can be made up of different distributions (e.g. a normal distribution and a t-distribution) or they can be made up of the same distribution with different parameters.
+The distributions can be made up of different distributions (e.g. one normal distribution and one t-distribution) or they can be made up of the same distribution with different parameters.
 For example, the following image shows a mixture of three normal distributions (called a Gaussian Mixture Model), each with a different mean:

 mixture distribution